yrayo/Azure-Honeynet-SOC-Lab/README.md

 **This lab is for educational and personal enrichment purposes.
-This project was inspired by Josh Madakor: https://youtu.be/g5JL2RIbThM?si=lxbzZ7LS99PoWA1W**
+This project was inspired by [Josh Madakor](https://github.com/matiassingers/awesome-readme)**